weiwei4396/BroCOLI/README.md

 ## Contact
-If you come across any issues or have suggestions, please feel free to contact Wei Pan. weipan4396@gmail.com
+If you come across any issues or have suggestions, please feel free to contact Wei Pan (weipan4396@gmail.com),

-Please open an issue if you find bugs.
+or open an issue if you find bugs.